clux/facemaulers/seaofbones/grundsgryn.md

 - They can cull present as well... (evil reward)
 - Give crystal bowl from present to past Sphinx

+## Future Dragon
+"Oh, look, so you are alive.
+Not the best place to escape to was it.

+## DAHAKAS
+Riders that show up if they come close to the essence chamber.
+Tower.

 ## Rejected

 ## Riddles